If you studied an undergraduate course or a PgDip/PgCert at the University, you may be eligible for a £1,000 discount on PG tuition fees.

 Please visit the UAL Language Requirements page.
 Read carefully and look at the relevant documents.

 At interview, applicants will be expected to demonstrate an awareness of fashion and business in general and buying and merchandising in particular.
-You will be asked to complete a business numeracy exercise under test conditions.
+You will be asked to complete a timed essay and business numeracy exercise under test conditions.

 You can apply for this course using our online application form – the link to this is below.
 Before you apply, we recommend you take some time to read the following details about the application process, including guidance on the extra information we will ask you to provide.